Naltrexone: Alcohol use disorder

+found any significant benefit of naltrexone over placebo when combined with support for abstinence."

-Opioid use
+Opioid use disorder

-Long-acting injectable naltrexone, under the brand name Vivitrol, is an opioid receptor antagonist, blocking the effects of heroin and other opioids, and decreases heroin use compared to a placebo.
+Long-acting injectable naltrexone (under the brand name Vivitrol) is an opioid antagonist, blocking the effects of heroin and other opioids, and decreases heroin use compared to a placebo.
 Unlike methadone and buprenorphine, it is not a controlled medication.
 It may decrease cravings for opioids after a number of weeks, and decreases the risk of overdose, at least during the time period that naltrexone is still active, though concern about risk of overdose for those stopping treatment remains.
-It is given once per month and has better compliance and effect for opioid use than the oral formulation.
+It is given once per month and has better adherence and effect for opioid use than the oral formulation.

 A drawback of injectable naltrexone is that it requires patients with opioid use disorder and current physiological dependence to be fully withdrawn before it is initiated to avoid a precipitated opioid withdrawal that may be quite severe.
 In contrast, initiation of buprenorphine only requires delay of the first dose until the patient begins to manifest at least mild opioid withdrawal symptoms.
+Among patients able to successfully initiate injectable naltrexone, long-term remission rates were similar to those seen in clinical buprenorphine/naloxone administration.